usnistgov/FIPS201/_FIPS201/introduction.md

-[[HSPD-12]](../_Appendix/references.md#ref-HSPD-12), signed by President George W. Bush on August 27, 2004, established the requirements for a common identification standard for identity credentials issued by federal departments and agencies to federal employees and contractors (including contractor employees) for gaining physical access to federally-controlled facilities and logical access to federally-controlled information systems.
+[[HSPD-12]](../_Appendix/references.md#ref-HSPD-12), signed by President George W. Bush on August 27, 2004, established the requirements for a common identification standard for identity credentials issued by federal departments and agencies to federal employees and contractors (including contractor employees) for gaining physical access to federally controlled facilities and logical access to federally controlled information systems.
 HSPD-12 directs the Department of Commerce to develop a Federal Information Processing Standards (FIPS) publication to define such common identity credentials.
-In accordance with HSPD-12, this Standard defines the technical requirements for these identity credentials that
+In accordance with HSPD-12, this Standard defines the following technical requirements for these identity credentials:

-- are issued based on sound criteria for verifying an individual employee's identity;
+- They are issued based on sound criteria for verifying an individual employee's identity.
-- are strongly resistant to identity fraud, tampering, counterfeiting, and terrorist exploitation;
+- They are strongly resistant to identity fraud, tampering, counterfeiting, and terrorist exploitation.
-- can be rapidly authenticated electronically; and
+- They can be rapidly authenticated electronically.
-- are issued only by providers whose reliability has been established by an official accreditation process.
+- They are issued only by providers whose reliability has been established by an official accreditation process.

-This Standard defines authentication mechanisms offering varying degrees of security for both logical and physical access applications.
+This Standard defines authentication mechanisms that offer varying degrees of security for both logical and physical access applications.
 Federal departments and agencies will determine the level of security and authentication mechanisms appropriate for their applications.
-The scope of this Standard is limited to authentication of an individual's identity.
-Authorization and access control decisions are outside the scope of this Standard.
-Moreover, requirements for a temporary credential used until a new or replacement PIV credential arrives are out of scope of this Standard.
+The scope of this Standard is limited to the authentication of an individual's identity.
+Authorization and access control decisions are outside of the scope of this Standard.
+Moreover, requirements for a temporary credential used until a new or replacement PIV credential arrives are out of the scope of this Standard.

-While this Standard remains focused predominantly on PIV Cards, derived PIV credentials and federation protocols play an important role in the use of PIV accounts as well.
+While this Standard remains predominantly focused on PIV Cards, derived PIV credentials and federation protocols also play important roles in the use of PIV accounts.
 [Section 2.10](requirements.md#s-2-10) of this Standard defines mechanisms for derived PIV credentials associated with an active PIV account.
 Derived PIV credentials have authentication and lifecycle requirements that may differ from the PIV Card itself.
 This